y-sunflower/plotjs/docs/guides/embed-graphs/index.md

 ## Jupyter

 It currently does not work in Jupyter environments such as Jupyter notebooks and Jupyter labs, and is not considered to be a high priority.
 Unless many people ask for it, it's not planned to be implemented in a near future.

+But if you want to implement it yourself, PRs welcome!